BotYue/ELE-292-Lab-SU/Lab 3 Step Response/Lab 3 Main Task 2.md

 * **When $t=\infty$:**
   $\mathrm{Output}=K$,
-  (reaches a steady-state amplitude).
+  (reaches a Steady-State Amplitude).

 * **When $t=\tau$:**
   $\mathrm{Output}=K\bigl(1-e^{-1}\bigr)\approx 0.632\cdot K$,
-  (63.2% of the steady-state value).
+  (63.2% of the Steady-State Amplitude).

 To measure $K$ and $\tau$ graphically, we need to use the **Cursor Tool** as these steps: